-Notes: Day use permits are required – $6 per person & per dog.
+Notes: FLASH FLOOD AREA.
+Be sure to check the weather!
+Day use permits are required – $6 per person & per dog.
 Use your smartphone to scan a QR Code at the trailhead or stop at the Paria Contact Station.
 Limited number of backcountry overnight permits available (20 per day).
 Plan ahead a of couple of months and reserve online.
 I couldn’t find the direct link, but here’s the BLM phone number & email for answers to permit questions : 435-688-3200 or email us.
 You can also camp near alongside the river at White House Campground.
 First-come, first-served basis – no reservations.
 Individual sites $12 per night.
 Interagency Senior and Access Pass Holders get 50% off.
 Amenities include restrooms, fire rings, and picnic tables Pay fees by cash or check at the campground fee station.
 Not for vehicles or trailers longer than 25 feet.
 Pets allowed, but must be leashed.
 Best time of year fall or spring – otherwise, be prepared for ice in the winter and extreme heat in the summer.

 Getting there: